West Leaze Aqueduct

 Kingshill Bridge

-Kingshill bridge was a stone single arch road bridge, built in 1803 by David Burrell for the Canal Company and cost £43 12s 3d.
+Kingshill bridge also known as Rushey Platt bridge was a stone single arch road bridge, built in 1803 by David Burrell for the Canal Company and cost £43 12s 3d.

 This bridge was demolished during the canal infilling between 1920-22, when embanked approaches were levelled and the road straightened and widened.

-Marlborough Street or Joseph Streetbridge was a steel flat footbridge, built in 1898 by for the Swindon Corporation.
+Marlborough Street or Joseph Bridge was a steel flat footbridge, built in 1898 by for the Swindon Corporation.

 This bridge was demolished between 1920-22.